ms-iot/content/win10/SetupPCContent.md

     <img class="device-images" src="{{site.baseurl}}/images/IoTCoreWatcher.PNG">

-### Connecting your Windows 10 IoT Core device directly to your PC & setting up Internet Connection Sharing (ICS)
+### Optional: Connecting your Windows 10 IoT Core device directly to your PC & setting up Internet Connection Sharing (ICS)

+If you don't have a local network to plug your device into, you can create a direct connection to your PC.
 In order to connect and share the internet connection in your PC with your IoT Core device, you must have the following:

 * A spare Ethernet port on your development machine.
 This can be either an extra PCI Ethernet card or a USB-to-Ethernet dongle.